fanpu/blog/courses.md

 - 15-819 **Advanced Topics in Programming Language Theory**, [Robert Harper](http://www.cs.cmu.edu/~rwh/)

+  The class covered many advanced topics in PL theory where there isn't much publicly available resources on, so when I got confused during lecture it was quite hard to find other materials online to supplement my learning.
+  Very often I would end up on the nLab wiki, and I'm pretty sure anyone who has visited that knows that it's not entirely the best place for beginners to understand anything.

+  The class is offered pass/fail to reduce stress, and homeworks are assigned weekly.
+  You will be asked to re-do questions that you get wrong as Bob really wants to make sure that you understand the material.
+I think I generally had a ok-understanding of what was going on in the class until the segment on logical frameworks, where it became very abstract.
+I still hope to rectify this gap in understanding someday when I have time, perhaps by playing around with Twelf.

 - 16-385 **[Computer Vision](http://16385.courses.cs.cmu.edu/spring2022/)**,
 [Matthew O'Toole](http://www.cs.cmu.edu/~motoole2/)

+  I took this class as a follow-up to Computer Graphics (15-462).
+Many computer vision techniques covered will abuse linear algebra heavily, so if you were not already an expert in SVD decompositions and making use of eigenvalues/eigenvectors for engineering, this course will definitely make you one.
+You will also get very comfortable with convolutions and some elementary Fourier analysis.
+A major part of the course also covers convolutional neural networks, which is the mainstay of many modern computer vision methods.

 - 18-358 **[Introduction to Amateur Radio](https://tomzajdel.com/ece358/)**,
 [Tom Zajdel (AI6CU)](https://tomzajdel.com/)

+  To be very honest I was a pretty bad student for this course.
+Given the workload of my other classes, I had to skip many lectures and only studied extensively for the FCC licensing exam, because passing the exam is the only requirement for passing the class.

 - 70-350 **Acting for Business**, Evelyn Pierce